 2. Sore Nipples

-As you and your baby practice breastfeeding and figure out what works best, you may experience some nipple soreness at first.
+You’ve heard moms complain about sore nipples, and it usually happens as you and your baby practice breastfeeding and figure out what works best.
 If nipple soreness is a persistent problem, you can try the following techniques or get help from your lactation consultant, but don’t delay feedings on account of sore nipples because that can affect your milk supply.

 3. Low Milk Supply

 Low milk supply isn’t a very common problem; most mothers produce more than enough for their babies.
 Your baby may not always feed consistently, but these variations are usually normal.
 You can make sure that your baby is getting enough milk by monitoring his weight and keeping track of his dirty diapers.
 As long as these factors are within acceptable ranges, you probably don’t have anything to worry about.
 But if you do have concerns, don’t hesitate to bring them up with your doctor.

 What to Do about Low Milk Supply:

 - A low supply is usually the result of breastfeeding inconsistently.
 The less often you nurse your baby, the less milk will be produced.

 - Some experts think you should breastfeed exclusively for the first six months of your baby’s life if possible, avoiding formula or cereal until your baby is older.

 - Offer your baby both breasts at each feeding, and don’t interrupt her until she is finished.
 Here’s some info on how long your baby should feed on each breast.